Founding Director, Future of Work Programme, Oxford Martin School, Oxford University

-His academic work has featured in over 100 media outlets, including The Economist, Foreign Affairs, New York Times, TIME Magazine, Le Monde, and Frankfurter Allgemeine Zeitung.
-In addition, he has frequently appeared on international broadcast media such as CNN, BBC, PBS New Hour, Al Jazeera, and Sky News.
+His academic work has featured in over 100 media outlets, including The Economist, Bloomberg, The Guardian, New York Times, Time Magazine, Le Monde, and Frankfurter Allgemeine Zeitung.
+In addition, he has frequently appeared international broadcast media such as CNN, BBC, PBS News Hour, Al Jazeera, and Sky News.